 I know blokes who feel like that when their football team loses at the weekend!

-5. Set the date and detox naturally
+5. Set the date and detox from alcohol naturally

 You may be worried that quitting comes with bad physical symptoms because sites such as ‘Drink Aware’ talk about trembling hands, nausea, sweating and other effects but these are extremely uncommon and in the small print these sites say that too.